radu-matei/radu-matei.github.io/content/blog/rpi-sensehat-telemetry.md

 Basically, the methods we will use are `SendEventAsync`, which sends an event asynchronously and `ReceiveEventAsync` which receives and event asynchronously.

 > You can also use a VS extension to add a class that makes the communication with an IoT Hub you select.
-[Here you can find a tutorial on how to start publising events from a UWP app with Azure IoT Hub](https://blogs.windows.com/buildingapps/2016/03/03/connect-your-windows-app-to-azure-iot-hub-with-visual-studio/#ULITBWxjbHHrwkSo.97).
+[Here you can find a tutorial on how to start publishing events from a UWP app with Azure IoT Hub](https://blogs.windows.com/buildingapps/2016/03/03/connect-your-windows-app-to-azure-iot-hub-with-visual-studio/#ULITBWxjbHHrwkSo.97).

 Adding cloud communication to the UWP app
 ------------------------------------------